ParallelMaths/parallel/pages/10-19-tongue-twisters.md

 {.col-3}

 ---
-The 30 litres of water removed from the tank is the difference between `5/6` ths and `4/5` ths of the capacity of the tank.
+The 30 litres of water removed from the tank is the difference between `5/6` and `4/5` of the capacity of the tank.
 Now

 `5/6 − 4/5 = (5 × 5 − 4 × 6)/(5 × 6) = (25 − 24)/30 = 1/30`.

-We therefore see that 30 litres amounts to `1/30` th of the capacity of the tank.
+We therefore see that 30 litres amounts to `1/30` of the capacity of the tank.
 It follows that when the tank is full the number of litres that it holds is `30 × 30 = 900`.
 :::